A Brief History of Netflix Personalization (Part Two, from 2007 to 2021).

 Gib’s note: In each “Ask Gib” essay, I draw from my experience as both VP of Product at Netflix and Chief Product Officer at Chegg to help product leaders advance their careers.
 This is essay #51.

-Here are my upcoming public events:
+Here are my upcoming public events and special offers:

 I’m on Instagram at “AskGib”— fewer words, more pictures!